-MENDOCINO COUNTY POLICY #23 SEXUAL HARASSMENT
+MENDOCINO COUNTY HARASSMENT

+POLICY #23

 ADOPTED: ADOPTED BY: Minute Order

 June 5, 1990

+AMENDED:

+June 5, 2007, September,

+2016

-It is the policy of the County of Mendocino to provide for a work environment free from unwelcome sexual behavior and overtures harassment.
-This policy applies to all-applicants, unpaid interns, volunteers and employees, including permanent, probationary, part-time and temporary employees.
-Sexual Hharassment is an unlawful employment practice prohibited by state and federal law and is an unacceptable work behavior that will not be tolerated by the County.
+It is the policy of the County of Mendocino to provide for a work environment free from harassment.
+This policy applies to applicants, unpaid interns, volunteers and employees, including permanent, probationary, part-time and temporary employees.
+Harassment is an unlawful employment practice prohibited by state and federal law and is an unacceptable work behavior that will not be tolerated by the County.
 County employees are expected to adhere to a standard of conduct while on the job that consists of respect and courtesy towards other employees and persons.
-County employees shall, under no circumstances, engage in behavior which constitutes sexual harassment.
+County employees shall, under no circumstances, engage in behavior which constitutes harassment.
 County policy prohibits any unlawful harassment by anyone in its employ based on a person's membership in a protected class.

 The County shall take all reasonable steps to prevent harassment from occurring, including harassment by third parties such as independent contractors and customers.
-County officials and employees who perpetrate sexual harassment will be subject to firm disciplinary action up to, and including, termination of employment.
-Retaliation resulting from Any retaliation against a person for filing a sexual harassment complaint or participating in the complaint resolution process is also unacceptable and prohibited and will subject the violator to disciplinary action.
-Anyone who engages in sexual harassment may not be entitled to indemnification and defense where the Board of Supervisors finds that such conduct falls outside the scope of employment.
+County officials and employees who perpetrate harassment will be subject to disciplinary action up to, and including, termination of employment.
+Any retaliation against a person for filing a harassment complaint or participating in the complaint resolution process is prohibited and will subject the violator to disciplinary action.
+Anyone who engages in harassment may not be entitled to indemnification and defense where such conduct falls outside the scope of employment.

-In order to prevent sexual harassment, management and supervisory employees are responsible for, among other things, informing employees of the County policy and complaint procedure, and reporting all complaints of sexual harassment to the departmental management and the County Personnel Department for investigation.
+In order to prevent harassment, management and supervisory employees are responsible for, among other things, informing employees of the County policy and complaint procedure, and reporting all complaints of harassment to the departmental management and the County Human Resources Department for investigation.